JChiquin/basic-bank-app/frontend/README.md

 ## Development containers
 In the project there is a docker-compose file used to lift the entire work environment without installing frames or tools used by the project

-- Install Docker `sudo apt-get install docker-compose`
+- Install Docker `sudo apt-get install docker-compose` (ubuntu, [for Windows use this](https://docs.docker.com/desktop/install/windows-install))

 - Create the `.env` file based on `.env.example`.